MaryPazRB/paper_CLR_CV/datacard.md

 ### Compatible With

 - Other plant disease datasets
 - Agronomic and environmental datasets

 ### Use with Caution

 - Different imaging modalities (e.g., hyperspectral)

-- Designed for real-world field conditions
-- Emphasis on robustness and scalability
-- Suitable for integration into automated pipelines